Jack-A-Cooper/Agar.io-Behavior-Tree-Bots/README.md

 # cmpm146-io-project
 Group Repository for CMPM 146 Game AI Final Project

-Summary: Converts Ogar3's AI bot implementation into a behavior tree based-implementation to increase modularity and reactivity, and to improve upon the bots' strategic/tactical performances.
+Summary: Redesigns Ogar3's AI bot implementation to improve upon the bots' strategic/tactical performances, and to implementent it as a behavior tree system to increase modularity and reactivity.

 (original open source project: https://github.com/Faris90/Ogar3).